-- A dependent child (or children) who was found to have a disability before the attainment of age 19 (a copy of a birth certificate which shows the names of both the parent and the child or legal documentation of adoption or court-ordered care by the employee and documentation of disability status are required)
+- A dependent child (or children) who was found to have a disability before the attainment of age 19 (a copy of a birth certificate that shows the names of both the parent and the child or legal documentation of adoption or court-ordered care by the employee and documentation of disability status are required)

-A child (or children) is defined as:
+A child (or children) is defined as

 - Your biological child